alxshelepenok/lumen/content/posts/fleek-network-running-a-node-in-a-docker-container.md

 Executing the bash shell in the container is not mandatory and what we shared here is to demonstrate how to interact with the `ursa` process for the users that don't have it on their local machines and/or interested in checking subcommands, learning, following tutorials, etc in the same way someone who have it installed in their operating system would.

+## Stack

+Stack is a way to describe a list of services (applications), we'll have running in our network and Docker Compose is a tool for defining and running multi-container Docker applications (services).

+We'll find out how to run an opinionated stack to help us run Fleek Network, with monitoring, etc.

-## Running a stack with Docker compose
+### Running a stack with Docker compose

 We have defined a Stack 🕸 that can be useful for running and monitoring; At time of writing, this is declared in a docker-compose file located [here](https://github.com/fleek-network/ursa/blob/cfbbe6208dc6a33d28b43c6e6820ab76c2905353/infra/ursa/docker-compose.yml).